AandersonL/aandersonl.github.io/_posts/2020-04-30-bipartite-graph-for-threats.markdown

 In order to group everything up and make things more clear, we can use a lot of data structures for that, a good one, and very famous is a Graph, a Biptartite Graph more exactly.

-In order to acomplish that, i wrote a simple [Python code](https://github.com/AandersonL/malware-research/blob/master/bipartite_graph/mal_vis.py) to map all domains that is possible to find in a large dataset of PE's files.
+In order to acomplish that, I wrote a simple [Python code](https://github.com/AandersonL/malware-research/blob/master/bipartite_graph/mal_vis.py) to map all domains that is possible to find in a large dataset of PE files.

 This code was inspired in the [Malware Data Science](https://nostarch.com/malwaredatascience) book, and uses an [Bipartite Graph](https://en.wikipedia.org/wiki/Bipartite_graph) to build two sets, Domains and Samples, and the connect each one.